asinghani/spotify_tui/README.md

 ![Screenshot](Screenshot.png)

-## Purpose
+### Purpose

 `curses`-based user interface to allow controlling and monitoring Spotify from the command line using only the keyboard.
 It can be used in a window as small as 40x5 characters (14 character height required for full functionality).
+Currently only supports macOS due to AppleScript requirement to integrate with Spotify.

 ### Features